Birim River: Tourism

-The government is attempting to develop the tourist potential of the region.
-The Atewa Range forest reserve is managed by the Okyeman Environment Foundation, which has restricted people from farming in the area and instead is trying to encourage eco-tourism.

-The Birim South District has attractive scenery, waterfalls, historic places and nine forest reserves.
+The government is attempting to develop the tourist industry in the region.
+The Atewa Range forest reserve is managed by the Okyeman Environment Foundation, which has restricted farming to encourage eco-tourism.
+The Birim South District has waterfalls, historic sites and nine forest reserves.
 The Ghana Tourist Development Board, in collaboration with the District Assembly and Traditional Authorities has developed a Business Plan for developing the "Big Tree" site in the Esen Epan Forest Reserve near Akim Oda as a tourist site, in cooperation with the private sector.
 This site has the biggest tree in West Africa at 12 meters in circumference and 66.5 meters tall.
 Working with the University of Georgia, plans are being made to improve the access roads, eating and relaxation places, souvenirs and shops.

-In the town of Akyem (Akim) Oda, the capital of the Birim South District, attractions include dug-out boat tours to view the mining operations, traditional ceremonies usually including impressive drumming performances and a bustling outdoor market.
-The exotic and tasty local food may also be an important attraction.
+In the town of Akyem (Akim) Oda, the capital of the Birim South District, attractions include dug-out boat tours to view the mining operations, traditional ceremonies usually including drumming performances and an outdoor market.
+The local food is also presented as a tourist attraction.